Central limit theorems for $U$-statistics of Poisson point processes: Central limit theorems for -statistics

-Since $F$ is a U-statistic and thus has a finite Wiener-It\^o chaos expansion, $F$ is in the domain of $D$.
-We apply the above theorem and obtain by the definitions of the Malliavin operators and the triangle inequality
+Since $F$ has a finite Wiener--It\^o chaos expansion, $F$ is in the domain of $D$, and we can apply the above theorem.
+By the definitions of the Malliavin operators and the triangle inequality, we obtain

-The first sum on the right hand side of the inequality starts with $i=2$ since the summand for $i=1$ vanishes.
-The Cauchy-Schwarz inequality leads to
+The first sum on the right-hand side of the inequality starts with $i=2$ since the summand for $i=1$ vanishes.
+As a consequence of Fubini's theorem and Lemma~\ref{lem:ItoIntegrals}, it holds that